-- Allowances should be avoided when possible.
+- Construction allowances should be avoided when possible.
 The fewer, the better.
 That means you need to encourage your client to make decisions on their selections before signing the contract.
 If you have too many allowances, it might as well be a Time and Materials or a Cost Plus contract, and you know what I think about those.

 - It’s important to educate your client on what allowances are and how they work.
-Even if you aren’t going to have allowances in your quote, another contractor might, and what they provide for an allowance can skew the price significantly.
+Even if you aren’t going to have allowances in your quote, another contractor might, and what they provide for a construction allowance can skew the price significantly.
 If someone else is giving them a $5,000 allowance for kitchen cabinets and you’re giving them a $35,000 allowance for the same cabinets, make sure they understand they’ll probably pay $35,000 for kitchen cabinets eventually.

 - Allowances need to be within a reasonable range.
 Setting a $4,000 allowance for appliances in a $800,000 home is just asking for a fight, and you stand a good chance of having to make up the difference out of your own pocket.
 Keep the unwritten law of “Good Faith and Fair Dealing” in mind.
 If you’ve asked enough questions, you should be able to get within 5% of their final selection.

-- Clearly explain how much you’ve provided for each allowance area.
+- Clearly explain how much you’ve provided for each construction allowance area.
 For example, if you’re including a material allowance for carpets, let them know the allowance assumes carpeting at $50/square yard, and they’ll need 12 square yards.

 - Always write a change work order when an allowance is over or under to clearly document how the final project price has changed.
 Do it immediately; don’t wait until the end of the job to catch up on the paperwork.